An industry resource published by Cogan·

 This framework walks through each type honestly — including where each is the wrong choice.

-A self-supporting steel structure built on its own columns, anchored to the existing slab.
-Independent of pallet racking and of the host building's structure.
-The most popular type for new mezzanine installations.
+A free-standing mezzanine is a self-supporting steel structure on its own columns, anchored to the existing slab and independent of both pallet racking and the host building's structure.
+It's the most popular type for new installations, typically $40–70 per square foot installed.

 How they're built